 Once considered a food to avoid because of its fat content, coconut is now one of the most sought after foods in the world….and for good reason.
 It’s loaded with amino acids, healthy fats, antioxidants, electrolytes, aids in weight loss, and can even lower cholesterol.
 Aside from the many health benefits, coconut is a great substitute for those with lactose-intolerance and/or individuals wanting to reduce or avoid animal products.

-Culturing is especially helpful because it removes the naturally occurring sugars while increasing enzyme activity and friendly bacteria.
-By culturing the coconut yogurt you are making it even more bioavailable, more nutritious, and exceptionally potent.
+Culturing is especially helpful because it removes the naturally occurring sugars while increasing enzyme activity and the amount of friendly bacteria.
+It also makes nutrients more bio-available and increases their potency.

 This recipe is really easy to make and only requires a few ingredients: fresh coconut meat, coconut water or water, probiotic powder and optional lemon juice.
 You don’t need yogurt cultures or even a yogurt maker although you can use one if you want.

 Once you have the ingredients you simply add them to a blender and blend until smooth.
 It will whip up to a creamy thick mixture that can be cultured using any one of the methods listed below.
 When ready, you will have thick delicious cultured probiotic-rich raw coconut yogurt that can be used just like dairy yogurt.
 You can also recycle a bit from each batch to use for the next batch making it even easier and more cost-effective to reproduce.

 I hope you enjoy this delicious and versatile yogurt, and make it a healthy habit in your life.
 It’s certainly a sweet addiction in mine.